GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.23.07

+Fixed bug in `gam print|show admins` where all admin assignments were not displayed when `types <AdminAssigneeTypeList>` was not specified, i.e., all assignments should be displayed.

 ### 7.23.06

 Added option `types <AdminAssigneeTypeList>` to `gam print|show admins` that allows filtering